 I then created a HAP-NodeJS accessory to expose the Door Python server to Apple HomeKit Protocol (HAP) for Siri and Home App control.
 I use

 systemd to keep the HAP server running.
 I also use the HAP accessory to timeout the door being unlocked and relock it.
 This is to mimic the behavior of the physical switches which spring back to neutral (locked) when not being held.

 Representing a door lock with HAP-NodeJS in HomeKit was easy but getting the doorbell event to work was very fragile.
-It turns out that a standalone smart doorbell is not valid in HomeKit anymore.
-The doorbell must be accompanied by a pseudo camera, speaker, and microphone.
 Now I get iOS notifications when the doorbell rings!

 It was also extremely difficult getting NodeJS and all the dependencies installed correctly.
 Once I got everything installed and working, I wrote Ansible roles to codify exactly what is required.

 See the GitHub repo for the full install layout.

 I was able to attach the final buildout to the preexisting circuit board screw terminals so the intercom panel still works as before but with the addition of Siri integration!
 Siri and Apple HomeKit turned out to be a huge win.
 It meant I didn’t need to run any external servers to expose my services to the internet, write any mobile apps, or do anything special to integrate with Siri.
 Alexa was much more complex and I ended up removing that support.